 Visiting our Food Pantry for the first time?
 Please bring:

-• A form of identification for each person in the household.
+Proof of name for each person in the household.
 Examples: driver’s license, passport, Massachusetts ID, lease agreement or health insurance card.
-For children in the household, a birth certificate or Massachusetts health card may be used for identification.
+For children in the household, a birth certificate, passport or Massachusetts health card may be used for identification.

 Please note that there is just one order per household.
 If several adults live in your home, please list them all on your application.